Author: Paul Purpura

 • Gregory Donald, 27, of Kenner, pleaded guilty in 2019 to manslaughter, two counts of armed robbery, conspiracy to commit armed robbery, false imprisonment, witness intimidation and obstruction of justice.
 He received a received an 89-year prison sentence.

 • Ariana Runner, 31, of Laplace, pleaded guilty in 2018 to conspiracy to commit armed robbery and obstruction of justice.
 She awaits her sentencing.
+UPDATE: Runner was sentenced to five years in prison on Oct.
+16, 2025.

 Assistant District Attorneys Tommy Block, Rachel Africk and Lindsay Truhe prosecuted the case.